11 minutes read

 Starting any business can be scary, but we are firm believers that the future of CBD oil is bright.
 Getting ahead of the curve can be a tremendous opportunity.
 Nonetheless, the success of the business is not a guarantee.
 This is why we wish to offer you some advice on what to watch out for when you are setting up shop.

 There are a couple of things to consider.
-You should first decide whether you want to fork as an affiliate or agent for some firm, so help distribute their CBD oils or you want to trod your own path from the start.
-There are benefits to both, in the former a big part of the business is secure, whereas in the latter you are your own boss.
+You should first decide whether you want to fork as an affiliate or agent for some firm to help distribute CBD oils.
+Or you want to trod your path from the start.
+There are benefits to both.
+In the former, a big part of the business is secure, whereas in the latter you are your boss.

 The second thing to consider is if you want to sell your CBD product in person or if you want to take the e-commerce route.
 Usually, the e-commerce option allows you to market your CBD oil products to a wider audience.
 You also do not need to rent out a store, some storage space should be enough, and as the year 2020 has taught us, e-commerce is more resilient to shocks to the economy.